lzjzx1122/FaaSFlow/README.md

 ### New Features
 ```
-- 2023.09.05 - Now in FaaSFlow V2.0, DataFlower is a built-in workflow orchestration scheme in FaaSFlow!
+- 2023.09.05 - Now in FaaSFlow v2.0, DataFlower is a built-in workflow orchestration scheme!
 ```

 ### Ongoing Features